rixth/sitemod/README.md

 ## Setup

-You need to install the browser extension, located in `extension/`, and start the server with `rake start_server`.
+You need to build and install the browser extension, located in `extension/` with `rake build_extension`, and start the server with `rake start_server`.

 ## Example